Shorssaud/ExampleGamesSpine/UnrealGame/Documentation/UnrealPluginDocumentation.md

-## Utilisation du plugin Unreal Engine dans les Blueprints
+## Utilization of the Unreal Engine Plugin in Blueprints

-### Initialisation de l'API
+### API Initialization

-Pour initier l'API, utilisez le nœud "Initiate" en fournissant l'identifiant du jeu et la clé API de votre compte développer ainsi que votre user id disponible dans votre profile.
+To initialize the API, use the "Initiate" node by providing the game ID, developer account API key, and your user ID available in your profile.

-### Ajout de statistiques à la session
+### Adding Statistics to the Session

-Pour ajouter des statistiques à la session, utilisez le nœud "Add Statistic To Session" en fournissant les détails de la statistique.
+To add statistics to the session, use the "Add Statistic To Session" node by providing the statistic details.

-### Ajout de réalisations à la session
+### Adding Achievements to the Session

-Pour ajouter des réalisations à la session, utilisez le nœud "Add Achievement To Session" en fournissant les détails de la réalisation.
+To add achievements to the session, use the "Add Achievement To Session" node by providing the achievement details.

-### Ajout d'erreurs à la session
+### Adding Errors to the Session

-Pour ajouter des erreurs à la session, utilisez le nœud "Add Error To Session" en fournissant les détails de l'erreur.
+To add errors to the session, use the "Add Error To Session" node by providing the error details.

 ### INFORMATION

-To use all the nodes described above you have tu use the tools to create each object these tools are describes just under.
+To use all the nodes described above, you have to use the tools to create each object.
+These tools are described just under.

-### Création d'objets structurés
+### Creating Structured Objects

-Pour créer des objets structurés comme des sessions de jeu, des statistiques, des erreurs ou des réalisations, utilisez les nœuds de création correspondants.
+To create structured objects such as game sessions, statistics, errors, or achievements, use the corresponding creation nodes.

 - **Create Game Session**

 - **Create Statistic**

 - **Create Error**

 - **Create Achievement**

----
+___